Elves in fiction: Warcraft franchise

 Azeroth, a high fantasy world of the Warcraft franchise created by Blizzard Entertainment, originally featured elves similar to the Warhammer High or Wood Elves.
 The series introduced the naturalistic violet-skinned Night Elves in Warcraft III, a real-time strategy game, who were portrayed more favorably than traditional dark-skinned elves.
 These elves, who are among the oldest known races in Azeroth, descended from a tribe of the now extinct Dark Trolls – other races of elves descend from the Night Elves.
 Despite starting off as magic practitioners, they eventually abandon the use of arcane magic and focus on the powers afforded to them over nature.
 The High Elves, the outcast of the Night Elves, face the destruction of their kingdom, Quel'Thalas, and its capital, Silvermoon, at the hands of the Scourge.
-The survivors are thereafter known as Blood Elves and, due to the destruction of the magically-powerful Sunwell, become aware of their magical addiction.
+The survivors are thereafter known as Blood Elves and, due to the destruction of the magically powerful Sunwell, become aware of their magical addiction.
 This faction was at one point part of the alliance alongside the humans, but abandoned the alliance following the events of Warcraft III.
 Two new factions of elves were introduced during the events of World of Warcraft: Legion – Nightborne and Void Elves.
 The Nightborne are subspecies of Night Elf with an affinity for arcane magic, while the Void Elves are Blood Elves who have embraced the power of the Void.
 Night, Blood and Void Elves, as well as Nightborne, are playable races in the World of Warcraft MMORPG.

 Several elf characters from the Warcraft universe are represented in the crossover multiplayer online battle arena game Heroes of the Storm.
 Tyrande, Sylvanas and Illidan are examples of playable elf heroes in the game.
 Numerous cards with the card art depicting Night Elves and Blood Elves are present in digital collectible card game Hearthstone.

 The Elder Scrolls universe

-The universe of The Elder Scrolls computer games features distinct races of elves (or Mer as they refer to themselves, while humans are conversely referred to as Men) including High Elves (Altmer), Dark Elves (Dunmer, formerly the Chimer or Velothi) and their offshoot the Cantemiric Velothi, Wood Elves (Bosmer), Wild Elves (Ayleid), Snow Elves (Falmer), Sea Elves (Maormer), and the ancestors of all elves, the Aldmer.
+The universe of The Elder Scrolls video games features distinct races of elves (or Mer as they refer to themselves, while humans are conversely referred to as Men) including High Elves (Altmer), Dark Elves (Dunmer, formerly the Chimer or Velothi) and their offshoot the Cantemiric Velothi, Wood Elves (Bosmer), Wild Elves (Ayleid), Snow Elves (Falmer), Sea Elves (Maormer), and the ancestors of all elves, the Aldmer.
 Within The Elder Scrolls universe, both the "Dwarves" (Dwemer, who are not actually of short stature) and the Orcs (Orsimer) are elven-derived races.
-One of the human races in The Elder Scrolls universe, the Bretons, also has some elven ancestry, through interbreeding, and this is said for account for their facility for the magical arts.
+One of the human races in The Elder Scrolls universe known as the Bretons are also of elven ancestry.
+This is said to account for their natural affinity towards the magical arts.